Frameshift mutation: Tay–Sachs disease

 Tay–Sachs disease is a fatal disease affecting the central nervous system.
 It is most frequently found in infants and small children.
 Disease progression begins in the womb but symptoms do not appear until approximately 6 months of age.
 There is no cure for the disease.
 Mutations in the β-hexosaminidase A (Hex A) gene are known to affect the onset of Tay-Sachs, with 78 mutations of different types being described, 67 of which are known to cause disease.
 Most of the mutations observed (65/78) are single base substitutions or SNPs, 11 deletions, 1 large and 10 small, and 2 insertions.
 8 of the observed mutations are frameshift, 6 deletions and 2 insertions.
 A 4 base pair insertion in exon 11 is observed in 80% of Tay-Sachs disease presence in the Ashkenazi Jewish population.
 The frameshift mutations lead to an early stop codon which is known to play a role in the disease in infants.
 Delayed onset disease appears to be caused by 4 different mutations, one being a 3 base pair deletion.

 Smith–Magenis syndrome

 Smith–Magenis syndrome (SMS) is a complex syndrome involving intellectual disabilities, sleep disturbance, behavioural problems, and a variety of craniofacial, skeletal, and visceral anomalies.
 The majority of SMS cases harbor an ~3.5 Mb common deletion that encompasses the retinoic acid induced-1 (RAI1) gene.
-Other cases illustrate variability in the SMS phenotype not previously shown for RAI1 mutation, including hearing loss, absence of self-abusive behaviours, and mild global delays.
+Other cases illustrate variability in the SMS phenotype not previously shown for RAI1 mutation, including hearing loss, self-abusive behaviours, and mild global delays.
 Sequencing of RAI1 revealed mutation of a heptamericC-tract (CCCCCCC) in exon 3 resulting in frameshift mutations.
 Of the seven reported frameshift mutations occurring in poly C-tracts in RAI1, four cases (~57%) occur at this heptameric C-tract.
 The results indicate that this heptameric C-tract is a preferential recombination hotspot insertion/deletions (SNindels) and therefore a primary target for analysis in patients suspected for mutations in RAI1.